-There has recently been a series of drive-by shootings that protesters blame on the government.
+The last few nights has seen a series of drive-by shootings on protest camps; protesters blame the attacks on the government.

-Protest leader Suthep, who was not hurt by Friday's blast, is calling for an unelected people's council to replace the current government, which he says is corrupt and engages in nepotism.
+Protest leader Suthep is calling for an unelected people's council to replace the current government, which he claims is corrupt and engages in nepotism.

-Prime Minister Yingluck Shinawatra refuses to step down.
+Prime Minister Yingluck Shinawatra has refused to step down.
 She insists on holding early elections on February 2, though the opposition has said it will boycott the polls.

 Until this attack, this week's protests have been peaceful, as police have largely stayed away and avoided conflict.
-But the protesters have also not been successful at shutting the government down as they had planned.
+The protesters have also not been particularly successful in shutting down the government and the city, as they had planned.